- What is the headache?

 Relaxation techniques such as meditation are effective for chronic headaches as measured by headache parameters.
 Patients with chronic headaches have been showed to have low levels of cortisol that normalized with the practice of meditation over time.

-According to the Medscape, acupuncture may be helpful for patients experiencing frequent or chronic TTH.
+According to Medscape, acupuncture may be helpful for patients experiencing frequent or chronic TTH.
 A review of eleven studies involving 2,317 patients found evidence to support acupuncture as a valuable, nonpharmacologic tool for episodic or chronic TTH.
 Two of the studies reviewed compared acupuncture to the treatment of acute headaches or routine care only and found statistically significant and clinically relevant short-term (up to 3 months) benefits of acupuncture over control for the response, the number of headache days, and pain intensity.
 According to several studies, massage may also be an effective therapy for individuals suffering from TTH.
-Massage can relieve tight muscles in the back of the head, neck, and shoulders, which may in turn relieve headache pain.
+Massage can relieve tight muscles in the back of the head, neck, and shoulders, which may, in turn, relieve headache pain.